VueGWT/vue-gwt/docs-source/book/advanced/render-function.md

 ## Template Compilation

+Vue GWT uses Vue.js template compiler at Java compile time to compile your HTML template in JavaScript render functions.
 If you are curious about how Vue.js compile templates you can [check the template compiler on their documentation](https://vuejs.org/v2/guide/render-function.html#Template-Compilation).